christianalfoni/module-loader-tdd/README.md

 ### Creating a module with Node js
 Node JS has a module loader, but it does not have the privates and dep stubbing that **module-loader-tdd** offers.
 If you want that functionality also in Node you wrap each file the same way as in the browser.

-When launching node it will automatically load all JS files in the relative path of your launched file.
+When launching node it will automatically load all JS files in the relative path of your launched file and thereby register them as your modules.
 If your modules are contained in an other folder, you can define that. **module-loader-tdd** will only try to load .js files and ignore any *node_modules* folder.
-This will register your modules and make them available in your named format.

-The *requireTemplate* function is not available as it is not necessarily needed.
-Node JS has its own modules for handling templates. (e.g. Express + Handlebars)
+The *requireTemplate* is not implemented on Node JS since that is usually done with other libraries.

 ```javascript
 // FILE: mainModule.js